Paul A. Schneider

 Schneider began his career in 1965 at the Portsmouth Naval Shipyard in Kittery, Maine, as a project engineer in the Submarine Propulsion and Auxiliary Machinery systems branch.
 From 1966 to 1981 he served in several positions in submarine design, construction and overhaul programs.
 His last assignment was managing the Trident ship design and the integration of weapons and combat systems.
 He also served as program manager for a Submarine Advanced Technology Program.
 He was appointed to the Senior Executive Service in 1981, when he served as the Deputy Director of NAVSEA'S Auxiliary Systems Sub-Group in the Engineering Directorate.
 From March 1986 to March 1981, he was the executive director of the Amphibious, Auxiliary, Mine and Sealift Ships Directorate, responsible for ship design, acquisition, maintenance, modernization and life cycle support of these ships.
 During this period, he also served as program manager for two classified programs.
 From March 1991 to October 1994, he was the executive director of the Surface Ship Directorate with expanded responsibilities to include aircraft carriers and in-service surface combatants, combat systems, security assistance and foreign military sales and the Navy’s diving and salvage program.

 Schneider holds a Bachelor of Science degree in nuclear engineering from the University of Massachusetts Lowell and is a member of the American Society of Naval Engineers (ASNE), the Armed Forces Communications and Electronics Association (AFCEA), the Association of Scientists and Engineers (ASE), the Navy League, the Association of Old Crows and the Naval Institute.

+Schneider currently serves on the Board of Managers for the Johns Hopkins Applied Physics Laboratory.